Word by Word

 The word ‘practice’ has sort of a woo-woo connotation I realize, usually used by Buddhists or people describing a spiritual practice, yoga, or mediation.
 The idea is that your healthy habits become a central part of daily life and affect all you do.
 Your practice becomes deliberate, sustaining, and strengthening.
 My practice is writing.
 From this bedrock I capture the world I encounter and it teaches me to be more reflective and aware and centered.
 Writing as practice is walking a middle path and is a meld of learning and gathering, stoked by imagination and memory.
 Like meditation, it forces me to train my mind, particularly to stay focused on a single task, for me as difficult as climbing in the Himalayas, not that you’ll ever find me huffing behind a Sherpa guide.
 Also, and I don’t quite know how to explain this, but instead of searching the world for a source of joy, my writing becomes my source of joy.

 My practice also means that I’ve opened a channel for the words that rise from my heart and unconscious.
-As I mentioned earlier I see the world through the eyes of a writer and as part of my practice, I read widely; I nurture friendships with other writers; I take long walks where I pay a lot of attention to the sky and signs of the passing seasons, honing my awareness and tucking all I see and hear and smell and dream into a writer’s notebook.
+As I mentioned I see the world through the eyes of a writer and as part of my practice, I read widely; I nurture friendships with other writers; I take long walks where I pay a lot of attention to the sky and signs of the passing seasons, honing my awareness and tucking all I see and hear and smell and dream into a writer’s notebook.
 But best of all, writing gives me a place to return to again and again and it never fails to calm and inspire.
 It’s as if my daily writing practice positions me in a large-bottomed boat amid a stormy sea and somehow, I always reach shore.

 It seems that in meditation (I’m not good at it so can only speculate here) you watch your thoughts emerge and swim across the mind’s inner screen and then release the thoughts.
 Writing might take an opposite approach—a way to capture what enters the mind as well as all that shows up in daily life.
 It’s a way of listening in, of allowing inspiration to arrive, like opening the door to dear friends arriving for a dinner party.